MoralAlberto/moralalberto.github.com/_posts/2016-01-10-model-view-controller.md

 ---
 > **Abstract**: Architectural Pattern, MVC, Test, Decoupled, Controller, View, Model

 The MVC (Model-View-Controller) design pattern **is a common way to organize code**, so all the **entities are decoupled** and ready to reuse, **BUT** Apple uses a [variation of MVC](https://developer.apple.com/library/ios/documentation/General/Conceptual/CocoaEncyclopedia/Model-View-Controller/Model-View-Controller.html#//apple_ref/doc/uid/TP40010810-CH14-SW14).
-Using this pattern, only creates a terrible mess in our code, because the **View is totally tied with the Controller**.
+Using this pattern, only creates a _mess_ in our code, because the **View is totally tied with the Controller**.
 <br/><br/>
 The **View** and the **Controller** are in the same file.
-The **UIViewController** is composed from the **View** and the **Controller** 😁, all the view's life cycle is there: viewDidLoad, viewWillAppear... and all the business logic., so, we finish creating a **Massive View Controllers**, with a lot of responsibilities.
+The **UIViewController** is composed from the **View** and the **Controller** 😁, all the view's life cycle is there: viewDidLoad, viewWillAppear... and all the business logic.
+So, we finish creating a **Massive View Controllers**, with a lot of responsibilities.
 Responsible of the datasource, delegates, interacting with our repositories like: API REST, Core Data, Socket etc.

 <br/>
 I quit using the basic architectural pattern that apple uses in their guidelines, don't give me wrong I used it until I see better pattern designs, I'll gonna explain it during the next weeks. **This post only covers the MVC that apple uses in their guidelines**.